boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 ![Show Category axis title](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/show-axis-title.png)

-This allows you to enable the `Category Axis` gridlines for the 100% stacked column chart.
+This allows you to enable the gridlines for the `Category Axis` in the 100% stacked column chart.

 ![Category Axis](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/categoryaxis.png)

 ### Series Palette

-This allows you to apply color for chart series either by using a default palette or a custom color palette.
+This allows you to apply color to chart series either by using a default palette or a custom color palette.
 By default, the colors will be applied using the default palette.
-This series of settings will be visible only if you configured the row section in the chart.
+This series of settings will only be visible if you have configured the row section in the chart.

 ![Series Palette](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/series-palette.png)

 #### Use Default Palette

-This Option allows you to apply default color for chart series.
+This option allows you to apply the default color for chart series.

-By toggle off the `Use Default Palette` option, the `Color Mapping Type` will be shown.
+By toggling off the `Use Default Palette` option, the `Color Mapping Type` will be shown.

 ![Color Mapping option](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/color-mapping-type.png)

 #### Color Mapping Type

-Using the Color Mapping type, you can apply the colors to the series either based on data or index.
+By using the Color Mapping type, you are able to apply colors to the series, either based on data or index.

 ![Color Mapping Type option](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/color-mapping-type-options.png)

 ***Data***

-It allows you to apply color for chart series based on data.
-If you want to apply a specific color to specific data(i.e. Violet color for 2021, Sky Blue color for 2022, and green for 2020), you can use Data based color mapping.
-By default, the Color Mapping Type will be `Data`.
+It allows you to apply color to chart series based on data.
+If you want to assign a specific color to specific data (e.g., violet for 2021, sky blue for 2022, and green for 2020), you can use data-based color mapping.
+By default, the color mapping type will be `Data`.

 ![Color Mapping Type Data](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/100-stacked-column-data-type-color.png)

 ***Index***

-It allows you to apply color for chart series based on `Index`.
-Such that the colors are maintained based on index even if data is changed.
-It shows only 15 different colors.
-After that, the color will be repeated from above colors.
+It enables you to assign colors to chart series based on their `Index`.
+This means that the colors remain consistent even if the data is modified.
+A total of 15 distinct colors are displayed, after which the colors will start repeating from the ones already used.

-For example, If you are displaying the countries based on the increasing order of the case count, then index-based color mapping will be useful to set the colors based on the rank.
-Say red color to the top, then the red color will be maintained for the country having the largest case count.
+For example, if you are displaying the countries based on the increasing order of the case count, then index-based color mapping will be useful in setting the colors based on the rank.
+For instance, the top-ranked country can be assigned the color red, and this color will be maintained for the country with the largest case count.

 ![Color Mapping Type Index](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/100-stacked-column-index-based-color.png)

-**Note:** We prefer to use Index based color customization only for minimum data(upto 15 series).
+> **Note:** We prefer to use index-based color customization only for minimal data (up to 15 series).

 ### Font settings

-This section allows you to customize font size of chart elements.
+This section allows you to customize the font size of chart elements.

 ![Font settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/font-settings.png)

 #### Auto font Size and font size

-By default, 'Auto Font Size' property is enabled.
-Auto font size property used to set font size based on dashboard viewing client machine resolution.
-If user want to customize/set fixed font size, then user need to disable auto font size and set required font size.
+By default, the `Auto Font Size` property is enabled.
+The auto font size property is used to set the font size based on the resolution of the client machine viewing the dashboard.
+If the user wants to customize or set a fixed font size, then they need to disable the auto font size and set the required font size.

 #### Filter